 Audio Visual Production and Cultural Theory

-This module facilitates learning of the key skills in creative industry business, entrepreneurship and project management.
-You are given the opportunity to develop their business ideas from concept to complain through the production of digital media outlets whilst using PRINCE2 (Projects IN Controlled Environment)
+This module facilitates learning of the key skills in creative industries business, entrepreneurship and project management.
+You are given the opportunity to develop their business ideas from concept to completion through the production of digital media outlets whilst using PRINCE2 (Projects IN Controlled Environment) methodology.